aryadot/aryadot.github.io/README.md

 # Getting Started with Create React App
+Appointment Planner is a React application that allows users to manage contacts and schedule appointments.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features

+- **Manage Contacts**: Add, update, and view all contacts.
+- **Schedule Appointments**: Create appointments with contacts and manage them.
+- **Responsive Design**: Accessible across devices.
 ## Available Scripts

 In the project directory, you can run: